 Step Two: Find Out if Your Car is a Lemon

 Some cars never seem to work properly no matter how many repairs they get.
 These cars are known as "lemons."
-Technically, a lemon is a car that has a defect that substantially impairs the owner's ability to operate a car; that was present when the owner bought the car; and will not be repaired after a reasonable number of repair attempts.
+Technically, a "lemon" is a car that has a defect that substantially impairs the owner's ability to operate a car.
+Generally speaking, for a car to be a "lemon," the following elements must be satisfied:

-Once you determine that your car is a lemon, you are entitled to a refund or a replacement vehicle.
+Once you determine that your car is a "lemon," you are entitled to a refund or a replacement vehicle.
 If the dealership refuses to replace your vehicle, speak with an attorney.
-She may be able to help you pursue your claim with the dealership and explain your other options to you.
+An attorney may be able to help you pursue your claim with the dealership and explain what other options you may have.

 Step Three: Think About a Product Liability Suit

 These standards even apply when the car was in an accident due to driver error.
-Each car sold in the U.S. is supposed to be "crashworthy," in other words, that the car should be able to protect its drivers and passengers in the event of a collision.
+Each car sold in the U.S. is supposed to be "crashworthy."
+For a car to be crashwory, it should be able to protect its drivers and passengers in the event of a collision.
 Of course, not every injury is preventable, but vehicles should include basic safety features such as seat belts, strong frames, and airbags.